SenthilNayagan/senthilnayagan.github.io/_posts/data/olap-datastore/apache-pinot/2022-11-15-introduction-to-apache-pinot.markdown

 At the heart of the system is a *columnar store* equipped with advanced indexing and pre-aggregation techniques for low latency.
 This makes Pinot the best choice for real-time analytics.

 One of the best things about Pinot is that it has a pluggable architecture.
 The plugins make it easy to add support for any third-party system, such as an *execution framework*, a *filesystem*, or an *input format*.
-For example, there are plugins that make it easy to ingest in data and push it to our Pinot cluster:
+For example, some plugins make it easy to ingest data and push it to our Pinot cluster:

 - `pinot-batch-ingestion-spark`
 - `pinot-s3`